• Skip to primary navigation

 I like to serve the topside with a side dish of mashed potatoes and a selection of vegetables, but there’s no reason why you couldn’t serve it with rice instead, or even with slices of crusty bread.
 As long as you’ve got something to soak up all the delicious gravy you’ll be fine.

-You might like to serve this topside with a dish of baked cauliflower and broccoli cheese (pictured top left).
+You might like to serve this topside with a dish of baked cauliflower and broccoli cheese (top left in the above image).

 What you will need